Looking for more personalized help, or ready to get started?

 Ransomware has been a prominent threat to individuals, enterprises, as well as small and middle businesses alike since the mid-2000s.
 According to the FBI, the Internet Crime Complaint Center (IC3) received 1,783 complaints in 2017 with a total cost of over $2.3 million.
 However, these complaints only represent attacks reported to the IC3.

 Initially, ransomware targeted individuals, who still make up the majority of attacks up to date.
 Along the way, however, attackers started targeting institutions that could not carry out operations without the full access of their data, which include hospitals, universities and government offices.
-In this article, we will discuss all about ransomware, how to prevent it, what to do if you are infected, and the importance of backups in the ransomware recovery process.
+In this article, we will discuss ransomware, how to prevent it, what to do if you are infected, and the importance of backups in the ransomware recovery process.

-It is a type of malware that is uniquely designed to lock you out of your computer system or to encrypt your data so that you cannot access it.
-It can, further, take advantage of your operating system’s vulnerabilities and spread to other networks or systems.
+Ransomware is a type of malware that is uniquely designed to lock you out of your computer system or to encrypt your data so that you cannot access it.
+Furthermore, it can take advantage of your operating system’s vulnerabilities and spread to other networks or systems.

 Unfortunately, successful ransomware attacks rarely leave digital evidence behind that can be used to trace the perpetrators or recover the monies paid out.
 Furthermore, there is no guarantee that your data will be decrypted in full even if you pay the ransom.